-What to Do Your Homeowners Policy is Non-Renewed
+What to Do When Your Homeowners Policy is Non-Renewed

 You’ve received a notice from your insurance company telling you they no longer intend to insure your home.
 What do you need to do to make sure your insurance coverage is uninterrupted?